raven-devs/patterns-principles/src/module/principles/12factor.md

 One codebase tracked in revision control, many deploys.

-The first factor, codebase, focuses on having a single codebase with multiple deploys or “one codebase tracked in revision control, many deploys.”
+The first factor, codebase, focuses on having a single codebase with multiple deploys or "one codebase tracked in revision control, many deploys".
 To properly follow this principle, you should avoid multiple code bases for various versions.
 Adding branches to one codebase helps ensure that your codebase is made of a logical version control system.
 Your repository shouldn’t house multiple applications, as it can become confusing.

 In short, this means you need to:

-- Have one codebase
+- Have one codebase.
-- Make a logical control system
+- Make a logical control system.
 - Have a code repository for every deployment.
-This code repository should be able to be deployed in multiple environments
+This code repository should be able to be deployed in multiple environments.

 ## 2. Dependencies